HB-1514

 Enforcement Authority

-The Commissioner of Labor and Industry enforces the private employer provisions (§ 40.1-28.7:12).
-Enforcement is agency-initiated: the Commissioner notifies the employer of alleged violations by certified mail, and the employer may request an informal conference within 15 days.
-The Commissioner may also petition a circuit court for injunctive or other relief.
-For state agencies, the Director of the Department of Human Resource Management has oversight authority (§ 2.2-1202.2).
-For local government entities, compliance is self-imposed by the respective department, office, board, commission, agency, or instrumentality (§ 15.2-1500.2).
-Local government entities must establish their own complaint processes.
+For private employers: The Commissioner of Labor and Industry has enforcement authority, initiated by the Commissioner via certified mail notice of alleged violations.
+Employers may request an informal conference within 15 days of receipt of notice.
+The Commissioner or authorized representative may petition a circuit court for injunctive or other relief.
+For state agencies: The Director of the Department of Human Resource Management has oversight authority.
+For local government entities: No specific enforcement mechanism is designated beyond the self-imposed compliance obligations.
 No private right of action is created.

 Penalties

 Civil penalty not to exceed $500 for a first violation and $1,500 for each subsequent violation, applicable only to private employers under § 40.1-28.7:12.
 Penalties are assessed by the Commissioner and paid to the Literary Fund.
-The Commissioner shall consider the size of the employer's business and the gravity of the violation.
-The Commissioner may also petition a circuit court for injunctive or other relief.
-No monetary damages are specified for state agency (§ 2.2-1202.2) or local government (§ 15.2-1500.2) violations.
+The Commissioner shall consider the size of the business and the gravity of the violation when determining penalty amounts.
+Injunctive relief is also available via circuit court petition.
+No monetary penalties are specified for state agency or local government violations.

 Who Is Covered